0xYYY/builder-specs/specs/validator.md

 ### Signing and submitting a registration

-The validator takes the constructed `ValidatorRegistrationV1` `message` and signs according to the method given in the [Builder spec][builder-spec] to make a `signature`.
+The validator takes the constructed `ValidatorRegistrationV1` `message` and signs according to the [method given in the Builder spec][builder-spec-signing] to make a `signature`.

 This `signature` is placed along with the `message` into a `SignedValidatorRegistrationV1` and submitted to a connected beacon node using the [`registerValidator`][register-validator-api] endpoint of the standard validator